Data Migration – Do it the right way!

 Challenges are the ones that make success even sweeter.

 - Data quality – Just as I already mentioned, data quality is one of the main challenges that you might face while migrating your data to a new system or environment.
-Lack of legacy data standards, incomplete data, or dissimilar data structures are issues that might jeopardize the data migration process.
+Lack of legacy data standards, incomplete data, or dissimilar data structures are issues that might jeopardize the migration process.
 How you solve it?
 Be sure your data is prepared for the migration, first!

-- Data integration – Another data migration challenge, is having unique data, but from a different source, with different coding and no link between them.
+- Data integration – Another migration challenge, is having unique data, but from a different source, with different coding and no link between them.
 In this case, you might consider grouping data as single master data or keeping both master data and creating a hierarchy group

 - Data loss – This is yet another risk that you need to consider.
 If, after the migration process, data doesn’t appear on the target system, then, you might consider loss from the migration.
-However, you can prevent, or at least, minimize the risk, by performing data migration tests or reconciliation checks on both the source and the target system.
+However, you can prevent, or at least, minimize the risk, by performing migration tests or reconciliation checks on both the source and the target system.
 This will provide a clear assessment of data loss during a migration.

 Data Migration expertise